Blackbox Dataset Inference for LLM: Evaluation

 \subsection{Adversarial Robustness}

 In practice, the adversary may adopt various countermeasure to evade our dataset inference method.
-In this section, we evaluate the robustness of our method against several possibilities, including \textbf{rephrasing responses}, \textbf{changing temperature}, \textbf{removing tainted samples} and \textbf{training on subsets}.
+In this section, we evaluate the robustness of our method against several possibilities, including \textbf{rephrasing responses}, \textbf{changing temperature}, \textbf{removing tainted samples}, \textbf{training on subsets}, and \textbf{training on multiple datasets sequentially}.
 We focus on the member models as evasion intends to avoid the detection of them.
 Further, we reuse the setup discussed in~\S\ref{sec:setup} for the reference models (5 architectures, one model each architecture).